justsomelegs/better-sync/MVP_SPEC.md

 - No DB triggers or CDC/scanning for external writers.
 MVP observes only writes performed through our API.
 - No auth/authorize pipeline in MVP (will be added later without breaking API).
 - No query DSL or server-side filter push-down beyond basic shapes (predicate runs client-side in MVP).
-- No CLI/codegen.
-No additional ORMs beyond schema compatibility.
+- No additional ORMs beyond schema compatibility.

 ---